masagrator/NXGameScripts/README.md

 # NXGameScripts
-Various scripts dedicated to Nintendo Switch games and sometimes their PC version
+Various scripts dedicated to Nintendo Switch games and sometimes their PC/PS4 versions